 To create a code map, follow these steps:

 - Select Visual Tools > Code Map in the ribbon menu.
 The following dialog box will then appear:

-- Use your mouse to drag all the codes from the "Code System" that you want to place on the code map into the upper area of the dialog box.
-You can also activate codes and transfer them directly to the dialog box via the Insert activated codes button.
+- Use your mouse to drag all the codes from the “Code System” that you want to place on the Code Map into the upper area of the dialog box.
+You can also activate codes and transfer them directly to the dialog box via the Paste activated codes button.

-Select one of the following three options, which determine what aspect should be analyzed to determine the similarity between two codes:
+- 3. Select one of the following three options, which determine what type of co-occurrence should be analyzed to determine the similarity between two codes:

-Intersection of codes in a segment – Counts the number of times two codes have been assigned to a segment together.
-Intersecting codes are sufficient; they do not have to cover 100% of the same area.
+Intersection of codes in a segment – Counts the number of times two codes have been assigned to the same segment.
+It is sufficient, if codes intersect; they do not have to cover 100% of the same area.

 Proximity of codes in same document – Counts the number of times two codes were assigned at a definable distance in the same document or in the same media file.
-You can also enter the maximum distance in relevant number dial.
+You can define the maximum distance in the number field.